 User Self-Registration (SelfReg) application is a web application provided by RCDevs installed on the WebADM server.
 This application allows users to manage their OTP Token and U2F key enrollment.
 Users are also able to manage their OTP list, SSH key for SpanKey and TiQR Sign.
-SelfReg application is similar to the User Self-Service Desk, the only difference between both applications is that the Self-Registration can be acceded only with a WebADM Administrator request.
-To allow the user, the Administrator will send a Self-Registration request to the user and this user will receive a one time link to access to the application.
+The SelfReg application is similar to the User Self-Service Desk, the only difference between both applications is that the Self-Registration can be accessed only with a WebADM Administrator request.
+To allow the user, the Administrator will send a Self-Registration request to the user and this user will receive a one time link to access the application.
 Once logged on the application, the access link is revoked and the user cannot access the application anymore.

 The Self-Registration application is included in the Webam_all_in_one package.

 On a RedHat, CentOS or Fedora system, you can use our repository, which simplifies updates.
 Add the repository:

 Clean yum cache and install Self-Registration (SelfReg):